oxygenium-network/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/Sha3.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/crypto/src/main/scala/org/oxygenium/crypto/Sha3.scala)

 This file contains code related to cryptographic hashing using the SHA3 algorithm.
-The code is part of the Alephium project and is licensed under the GNU Lesser General Public License.
+The code is part of the Oxygenium project and is licensed under the GNU Lesser General Public License.

 The `Sha3` class is defined to represent a SHA3 hash value as a `ByteString`.
 It extends the `RandomBytes` trait, which provides a method to generate random bytes.
 The `Sha3` object defines a companion object that extends the `BCHashSchema` trait.
 This trait defines a common interface for different hash functions used in the project.
 The `Sha3` object provides implementations for the `length` and `provider` methods.
 The `length` method returns the length of the hash value in bytes, which is 32 for SHA3.
 The `provider` method returns a new instance of the `SHA3Digest` class from the Bouncy Castle library, which is used to compute the hash value.